Morris Hills High School: Athletics

-The boys track team won the Group IV spring track state championship in 1962, in Group III in 2007 (as co-champion) and in Group II in 2012.
+The boys track team won the Group IV spring / outdoor track state championship in 1962, in Group III in 2007 (as co-champion) and in Group II in 2012.

 The baseball team won the North II Group III state sectional championship in 1966.
 The baseball program won 135 games in a span of six seasons with a Morris County Tournament Championship (2002), a North I Group III state sectional title (2004), and five Iron Hills Conference (Hills Division) championships (2002, 2003, 2004, 2006, 2007).

 The boys fencing team was the overall state champion in 1975.

 The football team won the NJSIAA North II Group III state sectional championship in 1975 and 2016.
-After finishing the 1974 season with a 1-8 record, the team won the 1975 North II Group III state sectional title with a 7-0 victory against Phillipsburg High School in the tournament final to finish 10-1 for the season.
-In 2016, the team won the North II Group III state sectional title, the program's second title and its first in 41 years, with a 27-14 win in the tournament final against Parsippany Hills High School.
+After finishing the 1974 season with a 1–8 record, the team won the 1975 North II Group III state sectional title with a 7–0 victory against Phillipsburg High School in the tournament final to finish 10-1 for the season.
+In 2016, the team won the North II Group III state sectional title, the program's second title and its first in 41 years, with a 27–14 win in the tournament final against Parsippany Hills High School.
 As a homecoming event, the Hills football team plays against Morris Knolls in an annual rivalry game played at the beginning of every school year.
 The teams have played each other since 1972, with Morris Knolls winning 15 of the 25 games through the 2017 season.
 NJ.com had the rivalry at 26th on their 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".